 So, what exactly is it that you're supposed to highlight in your resume?
 A resume is short, usually between one and two pages long, so you need to be to the point and add only the most relevant information about your skills and qualifications.

 A Physician Assistant is a medical professional working directly under the supervision of a licensed Physician.
 This means that you would provide primary care services, such as performing examinations on patients, ordering tests, and prescribing medicines to them.
 As a PA, it comes as no surprise that you should possess a certain skill set.
-You would need to be competent in a range of soft skills, including being compassionate, a critical thinker, and being sensitive.
-Now, let’s have a look at certain aspects to be highlighter in your resume
+You would need to be competent in a range of soft skills, including being a compassionate, critical thinkers, and being sensitive.
+Now, let’s have a look at certain aspects to be highlighted in your resume

-First and foremost, provide information about your work environment.
+First, provide information about your work environment.
 Everything from working for a private practitioner to working in a large hospital or an academic setting.
 NPs and PAs have to be jacks of all trades.
-Below are just a few of the sub- categories.
+Below are just a few of the sub-categories.
 Pick the ones most relevant to your current environment and include them in your resume.